 I bring to the position of IEEE President a unique combination of leadership, technical and people skills.
 This includes my recent experience from the TAB floor in leading a large and diverse group of high-level volunteers.
-As an analytical thinker I like to plan in terms of critical path.
-I also work well with teams of people to reach the goals.
-By ‘leading by example’, through collegiality, openness and high standards of conduct, I have been able to build effective teams, inspire, and motivate many volunteers.
+I also work well with teams of people towards achieving goals.
+Through leading by example, collegiality, and openness I have been able to build effective teams and inspire many volunteers.

-I strongly believe in the unique value of the Institute and am committed to it as a global and proud organization.
-Further, as members and volunteers are IEEE’s core strength, I am committed to lead the Institute and work with them and IEEE staff to help deliver strategic solutions, and at the same time to advance member services.
-I have the time, knowledge, experience, and energy to take the leading role.
+I strongly believe in the unique value of the Institute and am committed to it as a proud and global organization.
+As members and volunteers are IEEE’s core strength, I am committed to work with them and IEEE staff to help deliver strategic solutions while advancing member services.
+I have the time, knowledge, experience, and energy to lead the Institute.